devcontainers/spec/docs/specs/devcontainer-reference.md

 ### Post Container Creation

 - At the end of the container creation step, a set of commands are executed inside the **main** container: `onCreateCommand`, `updateContentCommand` and `postCreateCommand`.
 This set of commands is executed in sequence on a container the first time it's created and depending on the creation parameters received.
 You can learn more in the [documentation on lifecycle scripts](devcontainerjson-reference.md#lifecycle-scripts).
 By default, `postCreateCommand` is executed in the background after reporting the successful creation of the development environment.
 - If the `waitFor` property is defined, then execution should stop at the specified property.
+This property defaults to `updateContentCommand`.
-- `userEnvProbe` is used to define the way environment variables are read from the container before executing the lifecycle hooks.
+- The `userEnvProbe` setting dictates whether environment variables present in a particular shell type (login, interactive, login and interactive, or an empty shell) should be passed into all post create or implementation specific commands that are executed.
+This allows implementors to emulate developer expected behaviors around values added to their profile and rc files.
+In addition, any remoteEnv values should also be applied to any of these commands.

 ## Environment Stop